mirsaeedi/Mailzory/README.md

 ```
 ## Usage

-So how will Mailzory helps us to send emails?

-Suppose we have the following loosely typed template. its name is hello.cshtml
+Suppose we have the following loosely typed template. ("hello.cshtml")

 ```html
 <div>